Filters and Transducers

 An important part of the human body’s design is its built-in limitations.
 Our perceptions are not infinite, we have a bandwidth.The eyes respond to visible light, but not the TV remote.
 Our ears hear only part of what our dogs sense.
 But there is a large region of frequencies we are unable to sense unaided The world of radio, television, x-ray and the like surround us, yet we are blind to it all.
 To see how limited our range of perception actually is, read 10 Limits to Human Perception.

-The mechanisms involved in the ‘analog’ (perceived real) universe are as diverse as the frequency ranges they monitor, but if we are considering our bodies as digital (binary energy) projections, then digital filtering algorithms should also be considered in the same light I am considering the OSI Model, that is, a possible way for pure binary energy to produce results similar to what we experience.
-Of especial interest is the principle of self-oscillation, where a filter feeds on itself until it stops acting as a filter and produces a sine wave.
-(This is not the same as feedback, but a relative.)
+The mechanisms involved in the ‘analog’ (perceived real) universe are as diverse as the frequency ranges they monitor, but if we are considering our bodies as digital (binary energy) projections, then digital filtering algorithms should also be examined in the same light I am considering the OSI Model, that is, a possible way for pure binary energy to produce results analogous to what we experience.
+Of special interest is the principle of self-oscillation, where a filter feeds on itself until it stops acting as a filter and instead, produces a sine wave.
+(This is not the same as feedback, but a relative, and could help explain how the synchronization of the wavesets produces a ‘reality’ spike that is persistent.)

 The Arp 2600 Filter demonstrated